 Want to have less hassles with your landlord?
 Try seeing things from his perspective for a change.

 Many kids tend to view landlords as "assholes" who "just want all their money" - and yet they don't notice that the landlord isn't exactly the richest dude in the world.
-And they wonder why, just because they have 20 people over at their house for a kegger Or a couple of windows got broken, so he is upset.
+And they wonder why, just because they have 20 people over at their house for a kegger.
+Or a couple of windows got broken, and he gets upset.
 Why is that?
 Must be an asshole, right?

 But the reality of it is, most landlords are pretty thinly financed.
 The income from your rent pays a whole host of expenses - the mortgage, the property taxes, the insurance, the utilities, and the like.
 And if you stop paying rent - or damage the property - the landlord goes from making a small profit to having a huge loss.

 Why is this the case?
 Well, in most markets, Real Estate is pretty competitive.
 If one landlord is making a boatload of money in rents, others will jump into the market and buy up housing and convert it to rental properties, or build rental properties to rent.
 And this process continues until the profit margins are no longer that attractive.
 And this, by the way, happens in most businesses, which is why free enterprise and capitalism work so well - compared to the alternatives!

 And yes, there is a lot of Real Estate available - more than you think.
 For example, at Syracuse University, where I went to school, there is a lot of run-down, abandoned, or underutilized real estate near the university.
 If landlords who rented to students were making such a killing, someone would jump into that market, buying up the cheap Real Estate there and renting it.
 But they don't - because the market is pretty saturated as it is.